 When your storage device is full or has reached the free space limit specified in Record until, you can choose to stop recording, or you can have the camera delete old recordings to free space for new recordings to be saved.
+Note: If the camera is set to SXGA mode in Audio and Video, recordings will be made at a maximum of Medium resolution only.
 Event Based: Event based recording will allow you to record video when specific events happen.

-Motion Detection Trigger

-Enabling this option will set the camera to record video when motion is detected by the camera.
-Recording:
+Motion Detection Trigger Recording: Enabling this option will set the camera to record video when motion is detected by the camera.
 Digital Input Trigger When the camera receives a signal from its DI input, it will start recording.
-You can find more information about

-Recording: the DI/DO interface at the end of this document.
+You can find more information about Recording: the DI/DO interface at the end of this document.
 Prerecord: This will set how many seconds of video before the event takes place will be recorded.
 Postrecord: This will set how many seconds of video after the event takes place will be recorded.
 Example: Using motion detection triggered recording and setting Prerecord to 5 seconds and Postrecord to 9 seconds, the camera will save video from 5 seconds before motion was detected to 9 seconds after motion was detected.

-Continuous:

-This will set the camera to record continuously.
+Continuous: This will set the camera to record continuously.
 This scheduling method can only be done when recording to a Samba drive.

-Scheduled Recording:

-This will set the camera to automatically record video during the specified times in the table below.
+Scheduled Recording: This will set the camera to automatically record video during the specified times in the table below.
 This scheduling method can only be done when recording to a Samba drive.
 After making any changes, click the Save Settings button to save your changes, or click the Don't Save Settings button to discard your changes.

-Snapshot

-Here, you can set the camera to take snapshots when motion is detected and/or when a signal is sent to the DI input.
+Snapshot Here, you can set the camera to take snapshots when motion is detected and/or when a signal is sent to the DI input.
 Snapshots can be sent to an e-mail address and/or to an FTP server.
 Enable Snapshot: Check this box to enable the snapshot feature.
 Motion Detector: This will set the camera to take a snapshot whenever motion is detected.

-D/I Signal: This will set the camera to take a snapshot whenever a signal is sent to the D/I input.
+D/I: This will set the camera to take a snapshot whenever a signal is sent to the D/I input.
 You can find more information about the DI/DO interface at the end of this document.
 E-mail Address: When checked, the camera will send the snapshots it takes to the e-mail address specified in the following text boxes.
 If you do not know what to enter for the User Name, Password, or SMTP Mail Server, contact your e-mail service provider for details.

-User Name: Enter the username or login name for your e-mail
+User Name: Enter the username or login name for your e-mail account.

-account.

 Password: Enter the password for your e-mail account.
 SMTP Mail Server: Enter the SMTP server for your e-mail account.

-Sender E-mail Address: Enter the e-mail address you want to appear as the

-"From:" e-mail address in the snapshot e-mail.
+Sender E-mail Address: Enter the e-mail address you want to appear as the "From:" e-mail address in the snapshot e-mail.
 Recipient E-mail Address: Enter the e-mail address you want to send your snapshots to.

-Port: This is the port that your email SMTP service is running on.
-Default is 25.
+Port: Enter the port used by your SMTP server.

-TLS/SSL: These two protocols (SSL is succeeded by TLS) are cryptographic protocols that provide secure communication on a network.

-User Name: The account name to access the FTP server.

-Password: The password that was setup with the account to access the FTP server.

-Host Name: The host name or IP Address of the FTP server. (i.e. ftp.dlink.com)

-Path: The directory that the images will be uploaded into (For example, /pub/images).

-Filename Prefix: The prefix that will be added to the front of each filename.

-Port: The port of the FTP server.
-Most FTP servers are running at the default port (21).

-Interval: The time interval between each snapshot.

-Passive Mode: Some FTP servers allow clients to use passive mode when connecting to an FTP, which uses random ports for transfers.

 Test: Clicking this button will take a snapshot and will try to upload it to your FTP server using the settings you have entered.

-SD Card

-Here you may browse and manage the recorded files which are stored on the SD card.

-Format SD Card: Click this icon to automatically format the SD card and create "picture" & "video" folders.

-View Recorded Picture: If the picture files are stored on the SD card, click on the picture folder and choose the picture file you would like to view.

-Playback Recorded Video: If video files are stored on the SD card, click on the video folder and choose the video file you would like to view.

-Refresh: Reloads the file and folder information from

-the SD card.

-Advanced ICR

-You may configure the ICR settings here.
-An IR(Infrared) Cut-Removable(ICR) filter can be disengaged for increased sensitivity in low light environments.

-Automatic: The Day/Night mode is set automatically.

-Generally, the camera uses Day mode and

-switches to Night mode when needed.

-Day Mode: Day mode enables the IR Cut Filter.

-Night Mode: Night mode disables the IR Cut Filter.

-Schedule Mode: Set up the Day/Night mode using a schedule.

-The camera will enter Day mode at the starting time and return to Night mode at the ending time.

-Note: When you enable the "Night Mode", the live video will be changed to Black/White mode.

-Digital Output

-This screen allows you to enable the Digital Out (D/O) port, and allows you to select what events will trigger the Digital Out signal.
+Digital Output This screen allows you to enable the Digital Out (D/O) port, and allows you to select what events will trigger the Digital Out signal.